andoludo/ifctrano/docs/getting-started/installation.md

     Trano requires python 3.9 or higher and docker to be installed on the system.

-ifctrano is a Python package that can be installed using pip.
+ifctrano is a Python package that can be installed via pip.

 ```bash